 - The third pressure cooker recipe is in the printable recipe card below!

-Here are the ingredients you’ll need for this one:
+Here are the ingredients you’ll need for this version:

 - Rice vinegar